Document Actions

 2016-2020

-Senior Post doc Institute for Agricultural Policy and Market Research, Scientific coordinator – International PhD Program in Agricultural Economics, bioeconomy and Rural Development (IPPAE), Institute for Agricultural policy and market research, University of Gießen, Germany.
+Scientific coordinator – International PhD Program in Agricultural Economics, bioeconomy and Rural Development (IPPAE), Institute for Agricultural policy and market research, University of Giessen, Germany

-2010-2016 Post Doctoral Position in the Research project ‘The Future Okavango’, Institute for Agricultural policy and market research, University of Gießen, Germany.
+2010-2016 Postdoc researcher in the project ‘The Future Okavango’, Institute for Agricultural policy and market research, University of Giessen, Germany.

-2004-2010 Part time researcher in the project BIOTA Southern Africa, Institute for Agricultural policy and market research, University of Gießen, Germany.
+2004-2010 Doctoral researcher in the project BIOTA Southern Africa, Institute for Agricultural policy and market research, University of Giessen, Germany.

 PhD Thesis: Towards rangeland conservation strategies – Case study and bio-economic modeling of farms in southern Namibia.